The winter chill continues for a while in Central Texas

 Temperatures remain around 15° to 20° below our normal for this time of the year

-You may notice that there are a few counties in our viewing area that are missing from tonight’s warning.
-Bosque, Hamilton, Mills, and San Saba are not included.
-That’s because temperatures dropped to near freezing Saturday morning.
-Those areas were under a Freeze Warning at the time, but once your temperatures drop to or below freezing, you no longer need a warning in place if sub-freezing temperatures occur again.

-Make sure to Protect those P’s, which are your pipes, plants, pets, and of course people!
-Dress warm if you are going to be outside in these cold temperatures.
-The last time we saw temperatures around 32° was back on March 24, 2022, that’s 233 days ago!
+For a video forecast, make sure to download our KWTX Weather App for free in the Apple and Google Play Stores.

-For Sunday, the morning will be cold and the afternoon remains chilly.
-After below freezing temperatures, we should warm into the low to mid 50s for the afternoon.
-We should see an increase in clouds and east winds returning throughout the day, which is a representation of an increase in some moisture moving back into Central Texas.
+Brrr!
+It’s cold.
+Widespread freezing temperatures have taken place across Central Texas Saturday night into our Sunday morning.
+We have not seen temperatures like these in over 230 days!
+After below freezing temperatures, we should warm into the low to mid 50s for this afternoon.
+We should see an increase in clouds and east/southeast winds returning throughout the day, which is a representation of an increase in some moisture moving back into Central Texas.
 Overall, the weather for the rest of the weekend is very quiet.

 You’ll need to find your umbrellas as we head into the new work week.
 Rain chances increase Monday morning into the afternoon as a cold front and upper air disturbance swing across Texas.
 Rain chances and totals look to be highest for the eastern half of the area.
 Rain looks like it will end west to east by the afternoon or evening.
 Totals with this system look to be around 0.10″ to 0.25″ for areas west of I-35 and 0.25″ to 0.75″ for areas east.
 With rain, clouds, and breezy northeast winds, Monday will be very chilly!
 Temperatures will struggle to warm out of the 40s for the afternoon!
 Thankfully all the wintry precipitation looks like it will stay to our north with this storm system.